Philliec459/View-Thin-Section-Images-from-a-Porosity-Permeability-Cross-Plot-using-Python-Altair/README.md

 >![Geolog_Image](ts_image_log2.gif)

-The Jupyter Notebook, JupyterLab Notebook and Geolog project can all be downloaded from this GitHub repository
+The Jupyter Notebook, JupyterLab Notebook and Geolog project can all be downloaded from this GitHub repository.